 The Identity & Inclusion Series is a set of interactive diversity and inclusion workshops on building a socially conscious community.
 Unless noted otherwise, each workshop is open to all students, faculty and staff; accessible to a variety of prior engagement levels; and facilitated with warmth by the members of the Multicultural Affairs team.
 Sign up for one or many!

-Accessibility needs should be specified on the registration form, or by emailing firstname.lastname@example.org.
+Accessibility needs can be specified on the registration form.
+You can also email email@example.com.

 Spring 2024 Workshops

 Understanding Islamophobia and Antisemitism is an educational and interactive workshop.
 This session aims to provide a historical foundation for contextualizing modern-day iterations of anti-Muslim racism and racialization, as well as anti-Jewish rhetoric.
 Participants will also unpack the distinctions between antisemitism and anti-Zionism.